 Today, many trading platforms offer both exchange and broker services.

-Since the crypto markets never sleeps, most brokers offer trading round the clock, on all days.
+Since the crypto markets never sleep, most brokers offer trading round the clock, on all days.
 Some brokers will even offer a mobile app so that you can trade on the go.

 We believe eToro is one of the safest cryptocurrency brokers as it is regulated, stores crypto offline, and provides free insurance.
 A number of other brokers on this page offer similarly strong security.